Migas Breakfast Tacos

 - 1 avocado, peeled, pitted and sliced, if desired

-- In 8-inch heavy skillet, heat vegetable oil over high heat.
+- In a heavy skillet, heat vegetable oil over high heat.
 Reduce heat to medium; fry tortilla pieces in hot oil 30 to 60 seconds or until crisp and golden.
 Drain on paper towels.

-- In 10-inch skillet, heat olive oil; add onion, and cook about 2 minutes or until translucent, stirring occasionally.
+- In a 10-inch skillet, heat olive oil; add onion, and cook about 2 minutes or until translucent, stirring occasionally.